-The file “Kampai!
+The film “Kampai!
 Sake Sisters” is the second sake-oriented film produced by journalist and filmmaker Konishi Mirai, whom now resides in LA.
 The three main protagonists are include: little-in-size but energetic Toji(Master brewer) Imada Miho; whom works at a famous Japanese bar GEM by MOTO Chiba Marie and Rebekah Wilson-Lye, whom was from New Zealand and fell in love with Japanese culture and sake at the first sight.
 In such a male-dominant industry, it is indeed difficult to stand out and be recognized.

 About the production of the movie, I DO share similar opinion with Taiwanese writer Mac Chan (I will link his article in Chinese down below).
 The film somehow lacks “story-telling”.
 The timeline and change of perspective is difficult to follow.
 If you space out just for a while if is difficult to catch-up.
 It also feels like the director wants to put so much in just an one-hour-and-thirty-minute, and the story just lost focus.